DS4PS/cpp-526-fall-2019/schedule.md

 ## Learning Objectives

-Once you have completed this section you will be able to conceptually understand what a regression slope represents (the conditional mean), how residuals are created, and what the standard error is measuring.
+Once you have completed this section you will be able to
+* create new objects in R
+* use functions
+* summarize vectors by type
+  - numeric vectors
+  - character vectors
+  - logical vectors

 ## Assigned Reading